AI-sandbox/gnomix/README.md

 ## Usage

 ### When Using Pre-Trained Models
-gnomix.py loads and uses a pre-trained Gnomix model to predict the ancestry for a given *<query_file>* and a chromosome.
+gnomix.py loads and uses a pre-trained G-Nomix model to predict the ancestry for a given *<query_file>* and a chromosome.

 To execute the program with a pre-trained model run:
 ```